+A first aid kit is another thing that you must pack for travel to Peru.
 Whether you’re exploring the rainforests or going for a hike, keep this with you.
 Tiny cuts and bruises are pretty common.
 While they’re insignificant, it isn’t wise to simply leave them be.
 Make sure your kit is compact and not that difficult to carry around.

 Don’t let a little water stop you stop taking pictures.
 There are many cool brands available.
 Of course, this is if you’re into photography.
 Also take along extra SD cards because hey, some memories are worth capturing with a snap.

 Or a pullover or even a hoodie.
 The weather in Peru is very unpredictable and changes quite suddenly.
 You can be having a warm afternoon but then while you’re having lunch it may start raining outside.

 With hail.
 Catching the flu while you’re traveling is never fun to take necessary precautions.

 The high-altitude places in Peru will dehydrate you so always keep a full water bottle with you.
 Similarly, keep a moisturizer as well as a lip balm to fight off dryness and chapped lips.
 I found roaming around in the sun pretty tiring too.

 Take breaks and perhaps have some fresh juice to stay hydrated and fresh.